Lindbergh, Anne Morrow

 |Astrology data||00°18' 08°16 Asc.
 21°51'|

-American pilot and writer.
-The daughter of a U.S. Ambassador, she met the most celebrated hero of the day, Charles Lindbergh, on a family Christmas trip to Mexico.
+American author, aviator, and the wife of the most celebrated hero of the day, aviator Charles Lindbergh.
+The daughter of a U.S. Ambassador, she met Lindbergh on a family Christmas trip to Mexico.
 They married in 1929.
 She became a pilot and went with him on survey trips to Asia and Europe.
 They set a new trans-continental record in 1930 and she was the first American woman to hold a glider pilot's license.

 Lindbergh has written a dozen books including the 1955 bestseller "Gift From the Sea."